All published articles of this journal are available on ScienceDirect.

 2. MATERIALS AND METHODS

 A retrospective study was conducted on all male adults (aged >18 years old) with traumatic urethral stricture who underwent end-to-end anastomotic urethroplasty from January 2015 to December 2021 at a national reference hospital in Indonesia (Fig. 1).
 All traumatic urethral strictures due to external trauma (straddle and pelvic injury) were included.
 Preoperative diagnosis was determined by retrograde urethrogram or bipolar urethro- cystogram through suprapubic cystostomy (SPC).
 Patients with incomplete data, iatrogenic-related strictures, and hypospadias were excluded.
 Patients with less than 12 months of follow-up were also exempted from the study.
 Approval from the institution's ethical research committee was obtained through approval number KET-70/UN2.
 F1/ETIK/PPM.00.02/2022 and protocol number 22-01- 0077.
-Written informed consent was obtained from the patient before they underwent the surgery.
+Written informed consent was obtained from patients before they underwent the surgery.
 A compre- hensive clinical evaluation was performed to define the strictures, including a thorough medical history and physical examination, uroflowmetry, and a retrograde urethrogram.
 After data screening, the data were divided into anterior and posterior strictures.

 2.1.
 Surgical Techniques